 The City's ethics policy and Hotline are intended to enhance employee awareness and reporting of suspected fraud, waste and abuse.
-Allegations resolved during fiscal year 2016, resulted in the following:
+Allegations resolved during fiscal year 2017, resulted in the following:

-- Improved procedures and/or management controls over inventories and cash receipts. - Enhanced awareness of and/or compliance with existing regulations and/or policies governing use of time and equipment and conflict of interest. - Situation appropriate personnel-related actions, including employee counseling, reprimand, suspension and termination.
+- Enhanced awareness of and/or compliance with existing regulations and/or policies governing:

+- fixed asset capitalization

+- construction permitting and inspections

+- time and attendance

+- purchasing

+- Situation appropriate personnel-related actions, including employee counseling, reprimand, suspension, demotion and transfer.

-Fiscal Year 2017
+Fiscal Year 2018